cyberbotics/webots/docs/discord/technical-questions.md

 ##### Olivier Michel [cyberbotics] 08/04/2020 14:38:58
 ENU is a well known convention.
 See [https://en.wikipedia.org/wiki/Axes\_conventions](https://en.wikipedia.org/wiki/Axes_conventions)

-##### Luftwaffel 08/04/2020 14:38:31
+##### Simon Steinmann [Moderator] 08/04/2020 14:38:31
 I'm thinking about newcomers to robotics and webots itself.
 It's just an extra thing that can be confusing

 how about change it to EastNorthUp and NorthUpEast

 ##### Olivier Michel [cyberbotics] 08/04/2020 14:36:18
-`@Luftwaffel`: that is not easy to implement without making a special case for this.
+`@Simon Steinmann`: that is not easy to implement without making a special case for this.
 Anyhow, if you right click on `coordinateSystem` in the scene tree, you can get the Help menu that goes to the documentation page.

-##### Luftwaffel 08/04/2020 14:35:02
+##### Simon Steinmann [Moderator] 08/04/2020 14:35:02
 it worked before with the nightly build installed in  /usr/local

 ##### David Mansolino [cyberbotics] 08/04/2020 14:35:00